Odyrac/SBSniper/README.md

 For example, let's say I match a diamond with the price of 10 coins.
 If a player makes a mistake and sells a diamond for 1 coin, the bot warns me and gives me a **command** to execute which will then show me the auction directly.
 So I will be able to buy this diamond at a very low price.

+In reality the bot does not send a message as soon as it finds an item below its associated price but rather as soon as it finds one that has at least -15% profit.
+I have set this level to prevent the bot spam from -1% if the AH price of the item in question drops.

 > **Note:** To know how to **install the bot**, watch my explanatory video by clicking [here](http://youtube.com/). *The video is in French.*

+🤝 A big thank you to all the people who helped me build this bot, SkyBlock connoisseurs, testers, etc ...
+Thanks to `Pepsi` for the Java side help on the mod-ig.

 ⚠️ I redid **entirely** the bot code to make it as simplified as possible and easy to install.
 It will not be the most optimized compared to other robots of this kind!
 In addition, I have intentionally not respected certain development habits to facilitate its use and understanding of all.

+ℹ I started developing this bot when I was just starting out in programming.
+I therefore relied on various resources seen on the Internet that I then improved / modified to lead to this project.
+Parts of the code may have been taken from other projects.